SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank.rst

 arrivals are distributed as exponential random variates.
 There is little change in our program, we use a ``Source`` object, as before.

-The exponential random variate is generated in line #1 with ``meanTBA`` as the mean Time Between Arrivals and used in line
+The exponential random variate is generated at #1 with ``meanTBA`` as the mean Time Between Arrivals and used at
 #2.
 Note that this parameter is not exactly intuitive.
 As already
 mentioned, the Python ``expovariate`` method uses the *rate* of arrivals as the parameter not the average interval between them.
 The